jduffy93/immo-eliza-the_chaincoders/README.md

 ![Scraper-output](./assets/output_snippet.png)

-## Roadmap

-* Further improvements would include finding a solution to extract the "Type of sale" feature from the Immoweb website (New buildings and annuity sales, etc..).
-* Implementing a dynamic range of the pages scraped (instead of having a fixed limit of 333).
-* Automating the binary column conversion.
-* Increasing the pool of websites that the program is able to scrape.

 ## Outlook

-The next step is to properly clean and perform exploratory data analysis on the dataset.

 The dataset will later be used to create a predictive model of the property prices in Belgium.